Manny27nyc/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra.md

 {{< alert title="Caution" color="warning" >}}Upgrading multi-node environments directly to version 3.11.11 result in downtime of API Gateway and Cassandra.{{< /alert >}}

-To upgrade Apache Cassandra directly to version 3.11.11 in a multi-node or multi-datacenter environment, follow the same steps as for [Single-node](/docs/apim_installation/apigw_upgrade/upgrade_cassandra/#cassandra-upgrade-steps--single-node)) procedure.
+To upgrade Apache Cassandra directly to version 3.11.11 in a multi-node or multi-datacenter environment, follow the same 1 to 6 steps as for [Single-node](/docs/apim_installation/apigw_upgrade/upgrade_cassandra/#cassandra-upgrade-steps--single-node)) procedure.

 Attention to the following:

 * Repeat the steps on each node in the cluster.
 * Upgrade all of the nodes in one DC before moving to the next DC.
+* With Cassandra upgraded on all nodes run step 7 on each node (repair and upgrade SSTables).
 * Only restart the API Gateway once all nodes and DCs have been upgraded.

 ## Upgrade Cassandra in a single-node